Zagora Greece in Pelion Mt is a large, prosperous, totally unspoiled village spread on a green slope overlooking the Aegean Sea.

 Summer vacation in Pelion starts in June and it will be over by early September.
 The beaches are simply stunning, sandy with trees and clear waters.
 The waters might be cooler than it is in the south of Greece.

 October and November are fantastic months for hiking, and watching the colors of the forests change from green to purple, orange, pink, and all colors in between.
 December – March is the perfect month for skiing or snow hiking.
-And the rich wildflower and dense forests in Spring Pelion and Zagora, in particular, will just astonish you.
+And the rich wildflowers and dense forests in Spring Pelion and Zagora, in particular, will just astonish you.

 Related Article: When is the Best Time to Go to Greece?